 Katherine has completed the Royal School of Needlework Certificate of Technical Hand Embroidery and studied embroidery for a Master's degree.
 She is an Assistant Professor of Art and Design at NC State University.
 Her research focuses on stitch: Stitch as decoration as seen in embroidery, Stitch as structure as seen in hand dressmaking and tailoring, and the history and development of stitch in the US, UK, and France.
 Her most current research addresses color theory and interactions within stitching, especially Goldwork embroidery.
 She has taught at Inspiring Threads 2016 for EAC, workshops at EGA and local workshops for museums.
 She cannot remember a time in her life that she was not stitching something.

-(Active Teacher) Jeannette, of Jeannette Douglas Designs in Calgary, Alberta, has been teaching her love of needle and thread since 2002, specialising in counted thread techniques and cross stitch.
-Jeannette's design business began in 1998 with the start of the Canadian Journey Series and since then, her career in design has catapulted to the front.
-She has shared her talent with students from coast to coast across North America, and has taught in the UK and in Holland (in Dutch).
+(Active Teacher) Jeannette, of Jeannette Douglas Designs in Calgary, Alberta, has been sharing her love of needle and thread since 2002, specialising in counted thread techniques and cross stitch.
+Jeannette's design business began in 1998 with the start of the Canadian Journey Series and since then, her career in design has catapulted her to the front.
+She has taught students from coast to coast across North America, as well as in the UK and in Holland (in Dutch).
 Visit her website.

 (Active Teacher) Barbara is known for her love of embroidery.
 She is a career teacher and has taught all ages, from young Brownies to mature students.
 She brings her enthusiasm for textiles and stitchery to each class.
-She has co-authored the EAC Group Correspondence Course in Beginner Canvas, Youth Correspondence Courses, and the Teacher Certificate Programme.
+She co-authored the EAC Group Correspondence Course in Beginner Canvas, Youth Correspondence Courses, and the Teacher Certificate Programme.
 She is a course counsellor for EAC and a past president of the organization.

 (Active Teacher) I was born in PEI and spent most of my life in the Atlantic region.
 I have been involved in various art/craft activities throughout my life.
 I owned and operated The Needle Nut for ten years.
 I am a charter member of LSNAG (Lady Slipper Needle Arts Guild), and have served on the EAC Board as Regional Director, Vice President, President and Past President.